MichaelABryant/heart-disease-prediction/README.md

 This repository is for the analysis and modeling done with the UCI heart disease dataset.
 Below you will find an overview of the data, code, and results.

 ### Project Outcome
 Diagnosing heart attacks (i.e., angina caused by heart disease) has a [misdiagnosis rate of 33%](https://www.bbc.com/news/health-37215768).
-This translates to a recall score of 66% which I considered the baseline for a successful model.
-The test set recall score for my best performing model was 93%.
+This translates to a recall score of 66% which I considered the baseline for a successful recall score.
+Moreover, the accuracy of doctors diagnosing heart disease was [found to be 83%](https://www.bbc.com/news/health-42357257).
+The test set recall score for my best model was 90% with an accuracy of 88%.
 Therefore, the project was a sucess.
 I productionized the best performing model with a [front-end](https://app-heart-disease-predictor.herokuapp.com/) to help doctors with diagnosing heart attack patients.

 ### Code Used